PlayEveryWare/eos_plugin_for_unity/docs/readme_login.md

 ### Exchange Code

-Exchange code login could used when launching the game through Epic Games Launcher on desktop platforms (Windows, Mac, Linux)
+`Exchange Code` login could used when launching the game through Epic Games Launcher on desktop platforms (Windows, Mac, Linux)
 The required exchange code could be retrieved with `GetCommandLineArgsFromEpicLauncher()`

 ```cs